o3de/ROSConDemo/README.md

 - Is O3DE running ok with an empty or default project?
 - Is ROS 2 installation ok? (check with `ros2 topic pub` etc.)
 - Is ROS 2 workspace sourced? (check `ROS_DISTRO`, `AMENT_PREFIX_PATH`)
+  - Note this needs to be true before cmake is ran.
+Re-run configuration and build when in doubt.
 - Do you have compatible settings for crucial ENV variables when running the navigation / orchestration stack in the console and when running the simulator?
     - check `RMW_IMPLEMENTATION`, `ROS_DOMAIN_ID` etc.